 Participation: Any student who has completed ABEC101/102 may register for this course.
 Usually 40 seats.

 Deadline to apply/deposit: Register during spring semester as part of normal registration process.
-Deposit due upon registration; payment in full due before the end of spring semester.
+Payment in full due before the end of the Spring 2019 semester.

-ABEC 404: Wildlife Ecology and Conservation in South Africa
+ABEC 404: Wildlife Ecology and Conservation in Africa

 Destination: Lajuma Research Centre and Kruger Nat’l Park (South Africa)

-Participation: Participation is limited to eight students.
+Participation: Participation is limited to eight students, rising seniors only.
 Seats competitively awarded.